 From 1.
 July 2023 the Company CFO employment was transferred from ADSMH Management AS to Shiphold Management Services AS, a company within the same group.
-Shiphold Management Services AS charge a USD 5k pr. month retainer fee for the CFO services.
+Shiphold Management Services AS charge a retainer fee for the CFO services.

 14.3 Other related parties